Sustainable Australia is sometimes asked how we differ from The Greens party.

 - End broadscale land clearing and initiate a nationwide ecological restoration program to rehabilitate degraded lands.

-- Not accredit Australian native forests or its waste to be burnt for biomass power as a ’renewable energy‘ source under the Renewable Energy Target.
+- Not accredit Australian native forests or its waste to be burnt for biomass power as a ’renewable energy‘ source under the Renewable Energy Target or related schemes.

-- Subject all Regional Forest Agreements to the jurisdiction of the Environmental Protection and Biodiversity Conservation Act (Commonwealth) to ensure all forestry is subject to the usual environmental and planning approval requirements.
+- Subject all state Regional Forest Agreements to the jurisdiction of the Environmental Protection and Biodiversity Conservation Act (Commonwealth) to ensure all forestry is subject to the usual environmental and planning approval requirements.

 - Achieve a sustainable population target.(2)

 - Contribute to staying below 1.5 degrees global temperature rise compared to pre-industrial levels (3), by lowering greenhouse gas emissions by at least 19 per cent compared with 2000 levels by 2020, and by at least 80 per cent compared with 2000 levels by 2050.
 This should include: